abdulwaheed76/practices/README.md

 1. DRY.
 Do not repeat yourself.
 Take this religiously.
 1. Mostly comments mostly means deficiency in code to explain itself.
 But few times, those are needed.
 Decide with care.

+## Typescript
+1. Use types or objects as return types and params like `PersonModel` or `Type personName Pick<person, fname|lname>` or `Type personName Exclude<person, email`.
+Do not pass individual params/return types like `name, email`